 - Hearing instrument technician

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), hearing aid specialists earned a median annual income of $49,600 in May 2015.
-Job growth for these professionals is expected to be faster than average.
-Hearing aid specialists in general are projected to see 27% employment growth from 2014 to 2024, which is much faster than the national average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), hearing aid specialists earned a median annual income of $52,770 in May 2018.
+Job growth for these professionals is expected to be much faster than average.
+Hearing aid specialists in general are projected to see 16% employment growth from 2018 to 2028, which is much faster than the national average for all occupations.